-There was a call option purchased by the IPO underwriter of KAH in 2017, which is exercisable at \$10.00 per Unit to purchase up to 900,000 Units (or an aggregate exercise price of \$9,000,000) commencing on the consummation of the SPAC Transaction.
+There was a call option purchased by the IPO underwriter of KAH in 2017, which is exercisable at \$10.00 per Unit to purchase up to 900,000 Units (or an aggregate exercise price of \$9,000,000).
 The option may be exercised for cash or on a cashless basis, at the holder's option, and expires five years from the effective date of the registration statement related to the initial public offering of KAH (i.e., expires by October 2022).